 Clients are always looking to protect their futures.
 In the case of an unexpected long-term care event, the primary solution for their protection is long-term care insurance (LTCI).
 That doesn’t mean paying for it is a walk in the park, though.

-To pay the LTCI premiums, there’s many routes an advisor and client can go.
+To pay the LTCI premiums, there are many routes an advisor and client can go.
 But let’s throw in another wrench – what’s a tax-efficient way to pay for LTCI?

 One potential option – although not for everyone – is to pay LTCI premiums using an annual partial 1035 exchange from a non-qualified, deferred annuity – also known as a fixed-indexed annuity, or FIA.